tnht95/pgroll/README.md

 # pgroll

-`pgroll` is a lightweight and flexible database migration tool for PostgreSQL
+`pgroll` is a thread-safe, lightweight and flexible database migration tool for PostgreSQL

 PostgreSQL clients currently supporting: